Covid eliminated airline change fees — but they could return incognito, experts say

 “Trying to keep the policies straight is difficult now with all the airlines piling on,” Keyes said, but some do have standout advantages that set them apart.

-When asked which airline they would both now prefer to fly, Kelly and Keyes both chose Southwest for its commitment to waiving change fees regardless of the pandemic; its longtime allowance of two checked bags; and for its continued practice of blocking off seats on flights to maintain social distancing.
+When asked which airline they would both now prefer to fly, Kelly and Keyes both chose Southwest for its commitment to waiving change fees, regardless of the pandemic; its longtime allowance of two checked bags; and for its continued practice of blocking off seats on flights to maintain social distancing.

 Both Kelly and Keyes say American and Southwest have a serious advantage over United and Delta since they will refund any remaining value you paid.
 They both also note American and United are no longer blocking seats on flights for social distancing, which could be a dealbreaker on its own.
 Southwest and Delta both continue to block seats.